 Tomorrow Will Be Different by Sarah McBride

-"McBride's story is touching, thought-provoking, at times tear-jerking, and absolutely worth the read for all who care about equality," endorses Harper's Bazaar.
+"McBride's story is touching, thought-provoking, at times tear-jerking, and absolutely worth the read for all who care about equality," according to Harper's Bazaar.

 When They Call You a Terrorist by Patrisse Khan-Cullors & Asha Bandele